cogsandsquigs/nand7400/README.md

 ### Swift

 This library is _almost_ plug-and-play with `Xcode`.
-To use this with `Xcode`, you need to go into `Targets > (your build target) > Build Phases > Link Binary With Libraries` and add the `nand7400` framework inside the library (It's the icon that looks like a bank or museum under the package).
+To use this with `Xcode`, you need to go into `Targets > (your build target) > Build Phases > Link Binary With Libraries` and add the `Nand7400` framework inside the `Nand7400` library (The framework is the icon that looks like a bank or museum under the package).
 Otherwise, you will get a `module not found` error, because `Xcode` doesn't know where to find the framework powering the library.

 ## Building